-During World War Two, the Italian prisoners held at the camp at Mabel’s Furlong rigged up a theatre in a Nissen hut.
+During World War Two, the Italian prisoners interned in the camp at Mabel’s Furlong rigged up a theatre in a Nissen hut.
 After the Ministry of Defence had relinquished the site, LADS (they had dropped the ‘ciné’ from their name by then) took over the little Camp Theatre.
 One lady recalled: “of course it was a tin hut sort of thing, and when it rained you couldn’t hear a word of what was being said”.
 The site was taken in the mid 1950s to build the John Masefield School.

 Scene from Flare Path.
 We think this might have been in the Camp Theatre.